antonsolomko/snooker-andy/README.md

 (Reliability 1 would mean that the system is 100% sure in player's strength, although this level of confidence can never be achieved.)
 Reliability serves as an indicator for player [official status](#official).

-Both numbers (rating and reliability) are updated *daily* based on all ranked games played the day before.
+Both numbers (rating and reliability) are updated *daily* based on all [ranked games](#games) played the day before.
-The system estimates an expected outcome of each game and then simultaniously adjusts players ratings according to the difference between actual results and the expectations.
+The system estimates an expected outcome of each game and then simultaniously adjusts the ratings according to the difference between actual results and the expectations.
 Updated ratings can be seen the *next day* after the games took place.
 If player does not play ranked games, his rating value remains unchanged.